makrai/notes/mosbach2006-stabil-finetune.md

       gradients start to grow as training continues
     * at the end of fine-tuning, we observe gradient norms nearly 2 orders of magnitude larger than that of the failed run
-  * visualizations for additional layers and weights in Fig. 10 in the Appendix
+  * visualizations for additional layers and weights in Fig 10 in the Appendix
-  * same behavior also for RoBERTa and ALBERT: Appendix Fig. 11 and 12
+  * same behavior also for RoBERTa and ALBERT: Appendix Figs 11 and 12
 * the vanishing gradients we observe during fine-tuning are harder to resolve than the standard vanishing gradient problem (Hochreiter, 1991; Bengio+ 1994)